Personal Training ContractContracts and agreements for your personal training business, expertly crafted by leading attorneys.

 Why Use Contract Templates

 There are several reasons that most fitness centers use contract templates.
 Even if a health club or trainer uses an appropriate one, there may be injuries for which they may be liable.
 These include but are not limited to the following:

 - Equipment malfunction: if someone is hurt by equipment that isn’t properly maintained.

-- Poorly-trained coaches: if the trainers don’t understand how to use fitness equipment properly or they overwork or improperly advise a client.
+- Poorly-trained trainer: if the trainer doesn’t understand how to use the fitness equipment properly or he or she overworks or improperly advises a client.

 When you use personal training contracts template from Concierge Contracts, all you have to do is fill in your business information and ensure that the dates and information remain up-to-date as time passes.

 In certain circumstances, using the right personal trainer forms can be the difference between keeping your business open or being forced to close.
 According to the CDC, every day more than 10,000 individuals are treated for sports and exercise-related injuries.
 Additionally, senior citizens account for over 53,000 of these injuries each year.

 Regardless of whether you are seeking a personal trainer or striving to become one, it is wise to ensure there is a proper contract being used.

 With so many accidents regularly occurring, personal trainer contracts forms are necessary to outline the responsibilities of all parties involved.